Uneven Extraction in Coffee Brewing: Introduction

-Here we consider the possibility that an instability linking flow and extraction may explain the experimental data.
+Here we consider the possibility that an interaction between flow and extraction may explain the experimental data.
 In this hypothesis the fluid has access to every area of the coffee bed, but flow and thus extraction proceeds more slowly in some regions than others.
-This proposed instability is based on a positive feedback loop in which flow and extraction reinforce each other.
+This proposed mechanism is based on a positive feedback loop in which flow and extraction reinforce each other.
 Extraction causes an increase in porosity and thus permeability.
 This increase in permeability will in turn lead to more flow and so more extraction will occur.
 This suggests that small differences in porosity in the coffee bed will become amplified over time.
 Regions with higher porosity will see more flow and thus more extraction, whilst regions of lower porosity will see less flow and thus less extraction.
+Usually up to around 30\% of the coffee is removed during the extraction so there is scope for considerable variation in porosity and thus permeability.